colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 #### 1.4 Implementation

-While there are plenty of VAE implentations all over the web in almost every Deep Learning package I find the [this](https://jmetzen.github.io/2015-11-27/vae.html) `Tensorflow` implementation by Jan Hendrik Metzen quite intuitive and easy to follow.
+While there are plenty of VAE implentations all over the web in almost every Deep Learning package I find [this](https://jmetzen.github.io/2015-11-27/vae.html) `Tensorflow` implementation by Jan Hendrik Metzen quite intuitive and easy to follow.

 ---